Although charms can be deployed in isolation, they are typically used alongside

 juju deploy --dry-run wiki-simple

 You can get the name of a bundle from the Juju Charm Store, just as you would a charm.
-Unlike charms, bundles embed more than a single application, and you can see icons representing each separate application alongside a bundle's name.
+There, you can see icons representing each separate application alongside the bundle's name.
 This gives you a quick overview of a bundle's complexity and potential resource requirements.

 juju deploy cs:bundle/wiki-simple-4